 Biology - Associate in Arts

 The purpose of the associate degree in Biology is to provide a lower division science foundation for those interested in pursuing biology as a major field of study.
 This major prepares students to transfer to any California State University or University of California campus.
 Students considering careers in research, teaching, medical fields, biotechnology, or other related fields require a foundation in biological sciences.
 The Biology major is an ideal academic preparation for entry into these professions.
-Students must complete each major course and major elective course with a grade of ‘C’ or better to be awarded the degree.
+Students must complete each major course, major elective course, and general education course with a grade of ‘C’ or better to be awarded the degree.

 Program Learning Outcomes